fkyprianou/deved-platform/content/blog/en/low-code-leverage-ai-studio-airtable.md

 ![Customers table with fields Name and Phone_Number](/content/blog/low-code-leverage-ai-studio-with-airtable/customers-table.png "Customers table with fields Name and Phone_Number")

-W﻿e can add some dummy data for these tables so that our API calls return values.
+W﻿e can add some dummy data for these tables, so our API calls return values.
 Phone numbers should be entered with only digits, no plus sign (+).

 ## Create a New Agent